opencog/atomspace/examples/python/README.md

 The [ground](ground) directory contains an example of calling python from with Atomese.
 The `stop_go.py` demo above is more clearly written and simpler to understand.

+## Python Virtualenv issues
+Some users report unusual/unexpected issues when using Python VirtualEnv.
+If you are experiencing issues with undefined symbols, then try adding `/usr/local/lib/python3.11/dist-packages/` to your `PYTHON_PATH` and adding `/usr/local/lib/opencog/` to your `LD_LIBRARY_PATH`.